nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 Working with nested components and their auto layout settings can be tricky.
 A few caveats and notes around working with fixed and fill width columns like above:
 <ul>
   <li>You may notice unexpected results if your column width setting is not in sync with all of the child table cell width settings. (e.g., if your column is set to fill container, but your individual table cells are set to fixed width, you might see some weird blank spots in your table) If you encounter this, check that the columns and cell widths are compatible.</li>
-  <li>When column (and their children) are set to fill container, the column widths will be equally split among the available space.</li>
+  <li>When columns (and their children) are set to fill container, the column widths will be equally split among the available space.</li>
   <li>If your table container is wider than the sum of your fixed width columns, you will have an empty area on the left or right of your table container depending on your alignment settings.</li>
-  <li>If many of your columns are fixed width, you might want to designate at least one column to be fill container to accommodate varying parent container widths.</li>
+  <li>If many of your columns are fixed width, you might want to designate at least one column set to fill container to accommodate varying parent container widths.</li>
 </ul>